tessercat/daoistic-book/blog/ants-part-2/content.md

 It's impossible to get anywhere.
 Mount the chariot and take the reigns.
 The horses settle under the yoke.
-Bólè trained them,
+Bole trained them,
-Wángliǎng harnessed them,
+Wangliang harnessed them,
 and an enlightened master called for them.
 He did none of the work of training or tackling, but he drove them a thousand miles, admired by every expert charioteer.